vmoravec/cct/README.md

   ```

   We created a new task without any specific `@tags`, that means everything what
-  is found within the feature file is run.
+  is found within the feature is run.

 #### What commands to use in step definitions

-  The commands available in the step definitions are defined by code in the
+  The ruby commands available in the step definitions are defined by code in the
   file `features/support/env.rb` :

   ```ruby